manuel-rabade/flashhacks-okfest14/README.md

 ============

-I made this scraper during [OKFestival 2014](http://2014.okfestival.org), for more info about #FlashHacks see:
+I made this scraper during [OKFestival 2014](http://2014.okfestival.org), for more info about #FlashHacks visit:

 - [Launching #FlashHacks: a crowdscraping movement to release 10 million data points in 10